 As for me, the book I shall be focussing on is Shadows, set in the ancient decaying mansion of Llys y Garn, a house that is hiding a lot of secrets.
 Go on, read it.
 Read Long Shadows too, revealing the source of the secrets that Shadows uncovers.

 And better still, join Rhiannon, Elaine and me on-line on May 3rd at 1pm.
-It’s totally FREE, but you can reserve a place through Eventbrite.
-The event will be viewed on YouTube and if you can sign in with your YouTube channel or a Google account, you will be able to post questions for us to answer.
+As I said, it’s totally FREE, but you can reserve a place through Eventbrite.
+The event will be viewed live on YouTube and if you can sign in with your YouTube channel or a Google account, you will be able to post questions for us to answer.
 Then the recording will be available to view for another 7 days.

 You can support bookshops to buy our books: we are partnered by Great Oaks Books, Llanidloes.